Enochio/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A shell script that creates a file named exactly
+A script that writes into the file ls_cwd_content the result of the command ls -la